Special U.S. targeting force 'now in place' in Iraq, U.S. says

 "These operators have helped focus the efforts of the local, capable forces against key ISIL vulnerabilities, including their lines of communication," Carter said.

-Republicans have sought to portray U.S. President Barack Obama's strategy to defeat Islamic State as flawed and insufficient, as the militants plot or inspire attacks far beyond their self-declared caliphate in Iraq and Syria.
+Republicans have sought to portray Obama's strategy to defeat Islamic State as flawed and insufficient, as the militants plot or inspire attacks far beyond their self-declared caliphate in Iraq and Syria.

-Obama, in his State of the Union speech on Tuesday, warned against overstating the fight against Islamic State militants, but said his administration is focussed on destroying the extremist group.
+Obama, in his State of the Union speech on Tuesday, warned against overstating the fight against Islamic State but said his administration is focused on destroying the extremist group.

-Carter's speech emphasized advances by Iraqi forces -- including retaking control of the city of Ramadi -- and by U.S.-backed rebels in Syria.
+Carter's upbeat assessment emphasized advances by Iraqi forces -- including retaking control of the city of Ramadi -- and by U.S.-backed rebels in Syria.
+He focused on efforts to "collapse" the Islamic State's power centres of al Raqqah, in Syria and Mosul, in Iraq.

 "President Obama is committed to doing what it takes – as opportunities arise, as we see what works, and as the enemy adapts – until ISIL is delivered a lasting defeat," he said.

-Carter was addressing soldiers from the 101st Airborne Division, 1,800 of whom will deploy to Iraq in the coming months, largely to train local forces.
+Carter was addressing soldiers from the 101st Airborne Division, 1,800 of whom will deploy to Iraq in the coming months, largely to train Iraqi forces and Iraqi Kurdish Peshmerga fighters.

+Beyond Syria and Iraq, Carter acknowledged that Islamic State was "metastasising" in North Africa, Afghanistan and Yemen.
+That, he said, required a "nimble response" and pointed to a Nov.
+13 strike that killed Islamic State's leader in Libya.

+He also pointed to December strikes that killed militants with links to the Nov.
+13 attacks in Paris that killed 130 people.

-Carter also flagged a meeting next week in Paris with defence ministers from six nations -- France, Britain, Australia, Germany, Italy, and the Netherlands.
+Carter said he would meet next week in Paris with defence ministers from six nations -- France, Britain, Australia, Germany, Italy, and the Netherlands.
+He called for "all of the capabilities they can bring to the field."

+"As I will emphasise in Paris next week, we must all do more," he said.

 (Reporting by Phil Stewart; Editing by Alan Crosby)